 Finally, we want to encourage you to incentivize your customers and users to reach out to you.
 Sure, they might reach out when something is wrong, but that can make for a wearying inbox day after day.
 If you provide your customers a reason to reach out, you may get some praise sprinkled in there.

 Give a discount for reviews of podcasts on Apple Podcasts and letting you know.
-You could provide coupons or offers in exchange for testimonials.
+You could provide coupons or offers in exchange for testimonials which are easily displayed with these plugins.
 Whatever you do, it’s possible to create a reason for people to reach out and become engaged more with your brand and you as an individual.
 You could solicit feedback for an entry into a drawing, and recognition is a great incentive for some people — highlight them in some way for showing how they’ve highlighted you.